(2026) The BEST Battery-Powered Bluetooth speakers – 100% NO-BS Guide

 Currently 35% off on Amazon

-However, for a fraction of the price, the Tribit Stormbox Blast is exceedingly impressive and gets close to the JBL Boombox 3 – check it out!
+However, for a fraction of the price, the Tribit Stormbox Blast 2 is exceedingly impressive and gets close to the JBL Boombox 4 – would certainly recommend that one!

 • JBL Boombox 2 specs